pawankumar224-stack/MAchine_Learning/README.md

+# Forecatsing Companies Profits using ML Models
-#### This repository contains the code and resources for developing and training machine learning models aimed at analyzing past company data to forecast and enhance future profitabilit.
+This repository contains the code and resources for developing and training machine learning models aimed at analyzing past company data to forecast and enhance future profitabilit.